The Berkshire Golf Club: Red Course Review, Tee Times and Key Info

 Rankings

-In the Golf Monthly Top 100, The Berkshire Golf Club Red Course is the senior of two wonderful Herbert Fowler designs here.
+High in the Top 100 Golf Courses UK & Ireland, the Red Course is the senior of two wonderful Herbert Fowler designs here.
 Each is a real heathland beauty with the holes separated by majestic pine on a quite lovely site.
 Together, in a strong area for golf, they are two of the very best golf courses in Berkshire.
+I have been playing both for many years and it is one of my very favourite places in golf.

 This ever-changing variety is happily matched by the design characteristics of the individual holes themselves.